-Specialty-Specific:
+• Specialty-Specific:

-- 40 Women's Health (including prenatal care) - o 40 Behavioral and Mental Health
+- 40 Women's Health (including prenatal care) - 40 Behavioral and Mental Health

-Students are responsible for monitoring their progress toward these benchmarks and should communicate with the Director of Clinical Education (DCE) if deficiencies are identified.
+Students are responsible for monitoring their progress toward these benchmarks and must communicate with the Director of Clinical Education (DCE) if deficiencies are identified.
+Students are expected to communicate early and consistently throughout the clinical year to ensure benchmarks are met within the allotted timeframe.
+Failure to communicate identified deficits in a timely manner may delay graduation or require reassignment to an additional SCPE.